eecs582/eecs582.github.io/project.md

 why that problem is important and why existing solutions are insufficient, propose an idea to address the problem, implement a prototype, and demonstrate the idea's efficacy through experiments and comparisons with existing solutions.
-In the end, you will write up a project report about your work, just like the research paper you read in the class.
+In the end, you will write up a project report about your work, just like the research papers you read in the class.

 Please use the [USENIX conference paper template](https://www.usenix.org/conferences/author-resources/paper-templates)